 From mankind’s original sin in the Garden of Eden until now, sin has corrupted our planet and its inhabitants, both spiritually and physically.
 Now let’s jump ahead from the Bible’s first book (Genesis) to its last (Revelation).
 In the “last days” described in Revelation, we see the catastrophic results of the deliberate choice by multitudes of the world’s people to reject God and to ignore the Gospel of His Son, Jesus Christ.

 But now let’s move ahead a bit more to the culmination of the global warming discussion.
-In the last days, as we have read, there will be scorching heat from the sun.
+In the last days, as we have read, there will be scorching heat from the sun, at a level never before experienced.
+Glaciers will surely melt, with the inevitable catastrophic sea level rise.
 Much of the earth and its vegetation will be destroyed by the searing heat.
 Famine and death will abound.
 [As an encouraging side note, let me add that when God judged Pharaoh’s wicked Egypt in the Book of Exodus, He protected His people Israel from many calamities poured out upon the enemies of God and His people.
 Various references in The Revelation show God likewise providing protection for His people in the end times as God’s judgments are poured out on the wickedness of the world.
 Believers, be encouraged!
 Do not fear the end times.]

 This worldwide destruction by fire is also spoken of by the apostle Paul in his second epistle to the Thessalonian church: